TheGreymanShow/vertical-pod-autoscaler-operator/README.md

 5. The above yaml file will have preloaded entries, delete all of them.
 6. Now, [copy and paste this exact yaml entries](https://github.com/TheGreymanShow/vertical-pod-autoscaler-operator/blob/main/install/rc-vpa.yaml)
 7. Change the following entries in the pasted yaml file:
-  1. Change the "namespace" under metadata, to your namespace
+      1. Change the "namespace" under metadata, to your namespace name.
       2. Change the "updateMode" to Initial. `updateMode: Initial` (since we are testing this one first)
 9. Click on "Create"

 ### Create VPA Controller

+#### Using kubectl
+1. Create a yaml file with the [exact yaml entries](https://github.com/TheGreymanShow/vertical-pod-autoscaler-operator/blob/main/install/rc-vpa-controller.yaml)
+2. Change the following entries in the pasted yaml file:
+      1. Change the "namespace" under metadata, to your namespace
+3. Execute the command `kubectl apply -f <vpa-deployment-yaml-file>`

+#### Using Web Console
 1. In Administrator tab, click on "Home" -> "API Explorer".
 2. Type "VerticalPodAutoscalerController" in filter by kind text box on the top right.
 3. Click on "VerticalPodAutoscalerController".